oahehc/dfp-examples/README.md

 </amp-ad>
 ```

-But some DFP formats is not support in AMP
+But some DFP formats are not supported in AMP

 - Interstitials
 - Flash